Blog

 And the cost implications of that are pretty eye-watering.
 Based on IDC research, losing 2.5 hours per day looking for information could cost a company with 1,000 employees around $25 million every year. 😳

-If you’re spending time creating excellent processes to increase your organization’s efficiency, you better make sure they know about it.
+If you’re spending time creating excellent processes to increase your organization’s efficiency, then your teams need to stay up to date.

 Processes are there to make employees’ lives simpler.
 If finding them isn’t intuitive, you’re just adding another layer of searching to their day (and they won’t thank you for it).